-A Concern Without Adequate Facilities Loses Business
+A Concern Without Adequate Telephone Facilities Loses Business

-THEN all your telephone lines are in use, your telephone doors are closed.
-Customers who try to reach you by telephone cannot do so.
+WHEN all your telephone lines are in use, your telephone [doors are closed.
+Customers who try to reach you by telephone cannot do to If the f Customers who try to reach you by telephone cannot do so.
 If they frequently find your telephone lines busy, they will become exasperated and send their orders to another concern-one that has adequate telephone facilities and an open telephone door.